Here’s a haunted house my daughter created for today (windows and doors open up to reveal scary things).

 Samhain was Christianized into All Saints’ Day or All Hallows’ Day on November 1, and Oct 31 became All Hallows Even (Halloween).
 People dressed in costumes to either scare away evil spirits or blend in with the dead who may have returned for a visit.
 Bonfires (bone-fires, on which bones of cattle slaughtered for the winter were thrown) were lit to fend off evil, unite the community and remind of the light to return in the spring, divination games were played, and turnips (later, pumpkins) were carved with scary faces to scare away evil spirits or possibly to symbolize skulls of the dead.

-but it sounds like it was not only a sacred or more deeply meaningful time for the ancient Celts, but it was also fun even then.
+It’s hard to know exactly what the original meanings were behind the different symbols and customs now associated with today’s candy-eating, costume-wearing celebration, but it sounds like it was not only a sacred or more deeply meaningful time for the ancient Celts, but it was also fun even then.

 (Jack-o-lantern quilt made by my mother-in-law)